Ace an Audition to Campus Theatre Club

 Once you get accepted as a part of the campus theatre club, expect that you will have extra responsibilities.
 Balance is important because you cannot give up your studies for acting, unless you want to pursue a career in theatre arts.
 Here are some of the qualities of a good theatre actor or actress possess:

-- 1Multi-talented.There are musical plays that require an actor to sing or dance.
-It is an advantage if you have all three talents because it's more likely that you'll be included in musical plays.Advertisement
+- 1There are musical plays that require an actor to sing or dance.
+It is an advantage if you have all three talents because it's more likely that you'll be included in musical plays.Multi-talented.Advertisement

 - 4Team Player.